GitTools/GitLink/README.md

     Linker.Link(context);

-# How to get GitLink
+# How to get

 There are three general ways to get GitLink:

 ## Get it from GitHub

-The releases will be available as separate executable download on the [releases tab](https://github.com/CatenaLogic/GitLink/releases) of the project.
+The releases will be available as separate executable download on the [releases tab](https://github.com/GitTools/GitLink/releases) of the project.

 ## Get it via Chocolatey

 If you want to install the tool on your (build) computer, the package is available via <a href="https://chocolatey.org/" target="_blank">Chocolatey</a>.
 To install, use the following command:

-    choco install GitLink
+    choco install gitlink

 ## Get it via NuGet